Computer Networks (Revision 7)

 Special Course Features

 COMP 347 is offered by computer mediated communications (CMC) mode, and can be completed at the student's workplace or home.
-It will be an elective in all Computing and Information Systems programs, for example, B.Sc. in Computing and Information Systems.
+It is an elective in all Computing and Information Systems programs, for example, B.Sc. in Computing and Information Systems.

 The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.